 Skip to content

-How to Compress Video on Windows
+How to Compress Video on Windows: 3 Methods

 By Petr Samokhin

-That screen recording might be 600 MB for five minutes.
+A five-minute screen recording can land near 500 MB at 1080p.
 Email and upload forms fail long before anyone watches it.
-You usually need a shorter clip, a lower resolution, or both.
+You usually need a shorter clip, a lower resolution, or a tighter encode, and you should keep the master file untouched.

 1. Open the video in Clipchamp.